kasambhusal/Event-Management-Platform/README.md

 2. **Event Management:**

-   - Authenticated users can create, view, update, and delete events their own events.
+   - Authenticated users can create, view, update, and deletes their own events.
    - Admins can manage all events, while users can manage all events.

 3. **Server Actions:**